zonika/ruby-intro-to-arrays-lab-web-0715-public/README.md

  `expect(programmatic_solution).to be_a(Array)`

 What is a programmatic solution?
 Good Question!
-For example, let's say you're asked to create a string amanda and store it in a variable called name.
+Let's say you're asked to create a string amanda and store it in a variable called name.
 We expect a solution that looks something like this:

 ```ruby
 name = "amanda"